xem/3DShomebrew/README.md

 <a href="http://img.ctrlv.in/img/14/11/22/5470cab56bf39.png"><img src="http://img.ctrlv.in/img/14/11/22/5470cab56bf39.png"></a>

-Homebrew development
+##Homebrew development
-==

-This part will detail how to develop a homebrew by covering all the features in ctrulib and all the technical details of the console.
+This part will detail how to develop a 3DS homebrew by covering all the features in ctrulib and all the technical details of the console.

 Chapters will include: display (stereoscopic or not, using bitmap or GPU, ...), sound, input, SD card access, HTTP internet access, microphone, battery, gyroscop, NFC and ...
 God knows what.